Codes for the Z-channel: List-decodable codes below the Plotkin point

 We are now ready to prove the upper bound which reads as follows. \begin{theorem} Fix $ 0<w<1 $.
 Let $ \C $ be a $w$-constant-weight list-decodable code for the Z-channel of length $n$ with list-decoding radius $ \tau $.
 Then for $n\to\infty$

 where $ I(w,v,a) $ was defined in Lemma~\ref{lem:covering}. \end{theorem}

-\begin{proof} By Lemma~\ref{lem:covering}, for any list-decodable code $ \C $ with constant-weight $ nw $, one can find a weight-$nv$ covering $ \D $ w.r.t.\ a joint distribution $ P_{U,X} $ as specified in Lemma~\ref{lem:covering}, where the parameters $ v $ and $ a $ are to be optimized later and $\D$ satisfies the properties given by the lemma.
+\begin{proof} By Lemma~\ref{lem:covering}, for any list-decodable code $ \C $ with constant-weight $ nw $, one can find a weight-$nv$ covering $ \D $ {with respect to} a joint distribution $ P_{U,X} $ as specified in Lemma~\ref{lem:covering}, where the parameters $ v $ and $ a $ are to be optimized later and $\D$ satisfies the properties given by the lemma.